Diegolotr99/flutter_with_firebase/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Firebase
+You will required to use your own Firebase account and create the google-services.json file from a Firebase project and add it to the Android Project and GoogleService-Info.plist on iOS